tschuy/hiking-by-transit/marin/getting-to-marin.md

 ### Muir Woods Shuttle

-The Muir Woods Shuttle runs **weekends and holidays only** from the Larkspur Landing Ferry Terminal to the main Visitor Center of Muir Woods National Monument. *2025 service on the Muir Woods Shuttle starts April 5.* For more information, [visit the Muir Woods Shuttle website »](https://gomuirwoods.com/muir/shuttleParkingInfo)
+The Muir Woods Shuttle runs from March to October **weekends and holidays** from the Larkspur Landing Ferry Terminal, and June to August **weekdays (except holidays)** from the Sausalito Ferry Terminal to the main Visitor Center of Muir Woods National Monument.
+For more information, to check availability, and reserve a spot on the shuttle, [visit the Muir Woods Shuttle website »](https://gomuirwoods.com/muir/shuttleParkingInfo)

-**Ferry Connections**
+**Sausalito (weekdays)**

+**Outbound**: Connections work decently well for the first three ferries of the day.
+Consider leaving extra time to explore Sausalito, as the ferry landing can be crowded, and the shuttle service recommends arriving 15 minutes before the scheduled departure.
+Otherwise, catch hourly Golden Gate Transit 130 buses northbound from San Francisco and across the Golden Gate Bridge to Bay & Bridgeway to catch any of the shuttle runs.

+**Inbound**: The final ferry departing Sausalito leaves at 6:30pm.
+However, if you miss the last ferry, Golden Gate Transit 130 buses run hourly back to San Francisco until nearly midnight.

+**Ferry Connections at Larkspur (weekends)**

 The ferry is the fastest way to connect to the shuttle and should be the preferred option unless you want to get to the park earlier than possible with it.

 **Outbound:** Shuttles depart on an inconsistent but approximately half-hourly cadence from 8:30am until mid-afternoon.
 The earliest ferry from San Francisco departs at 10:45am and arrives at 11:20am, which provides a short connection to the 11:30am shuttle; the shuttle company recommends arriving 15min before scheduled departure, so for comfort and to account for delays the 12:00pm shuttle may be preferred.

-**Inbound:** The last San Francisco-bound ferry departs at 6:00pm.
-As the last shuttle leaves Muir Woods at 5:15pm and has an estimated travel time of 30-45min, catching the earlier 4:45pm departure would be a more reliable way to make the ferry connection.
+**Inbound:** The last San Francisco-bound ferry from Larkspur departs at 6:00pm.
+The shuttle has an estimated travel time of around 30-45 minutes, so when choosing a shuttle time, a departure time of 5:00pm or earlier offers a safer connection.

-**Bus Connections**
+**Bus Connections at Larkspur (weekends)**

 There is an hourly connection possible from San Francisco.
 The transfer at San Rafael Transit Center is tight and there is not an alternative to waiting an hour for the next bus.